Downloadable Resources

 Summaries on annual rules on the Hospital Outpatient Prospective Payment System (HOPPS) regulations:

-HOPPS Final Rule for calendar year 2023
+HOPPS 2023 Final Rule Summary

 Key comments focused on: